pyOpenSci/pyosMeta/README.md

 This repo contains a small module and some scripts that parse through GitHub repos in the pyOpenSci organization.

 To begin;
-1. create a local environment and activate it.
+1. Create a local environment and activate it.
 2. Install the required dependencies via the requirement.txt file by running the following command;
 `pip install -r requirements.txt`

+3. Install the pyos meta package in development/editable mode:

+`pip install -e . `

+### TODO:
 For an action to work will need to figure out the token part: https://github.com/orgs/community/discussions/46376

 ## Setup token to authenticate with the GitHub API